Smomic/Smomic/README.md

 # UnitLanguage
-Interpreter created for calculation and convertion values of units in different types of measurement systems.
+Interpreter for calculation and convertion values of units in different types of measurement systems.
 Parser was created using ANTLR v.4 tool.

 COMPILATION:
 mvn clean install